Albert I, Duke of Bavaria: Count of Holland

 In Albert's own reign, troubles erupted between the Hoeks and the Kabeljauws because of a woman.
 Albert always had mistresses, but this time his attentions were drawn to Aleid van Poelgeest, a member of the Kabeljauw party.
 She was considered very beautiful and was able to gain political influence which was resented.
 A plot was hatched among the Hoeks as well as members of Albert's household.
-On 22 September 1392 Aleid was murdered in The Hague.
+On 22 September 1392 Aleid was murdered in The Hague by Hoek nobles.

 In his rage Albert persecuted the Hoeks, by sword and fire, conquering one castle after the other.
 Even his own son and heir, William, did not feel safe and went to live in Hainault.
 During his last years, Albert fought the Frisians.
 They were beaten time and time again, but were never completely conquered.

 On Albert's death in 1404, he was succeeded by his eldest son, William.
 A younger son, John III, became Bishop of Liège.
 However, on William's death in 1417, a war of succession broke out between John and William's daughter Jacqueline of Hainaut.
 This would be the last episode of the Hook and Cod wars and would lead to the counties being placed into Burgundian hands.